George Powell-Shedden: Battle of Britain

 During the Battle of Britain Powell-Shedden served as blue flight commander in Group Captain Douglas Bader's No. 242 Squadron RAF.
 Though somewhat large for a Hawker Hurricane cockpit, and having a stutter, Powell-Shedden was recommended to Bader as "a very good type".

 Powell-Shedden joined the squadron June 1940.
 Powell-Shedden shot down at least four enemy aircraft.
+He was promoted to flight lieutenant on 19 June 1940.

 On 15 September 1940, now known as Battle of Britain Day, it was reported that Powell-Shedden was missing.
-It transpired that he had shot down a Dornier bomber and was chasing another when a Messerschmitt Me 109 came out of cloud behind him and set his Hurricane on fire.
+It transpired that he had shot down a Dornier bomber and was chasing another when a Messerschmitt Bf 109 came out of cloud behind him and set his Hurricane on fire.
 While baling out he hit the tail and dislocated a shoulder.

 After the Battle of Britain Powell-Shedden was sent to No. 258 Squadron RAF, another Hurricane squadron, as a flight commander; the next April he received his first command—that of No. 615 (County of Surrey) Squadron, an Auxiliary Air Force Hurricane squadron.

 Malta

 In July 1941 Powell-Shedden was posted to the island of Malta, where he formed the Malta Night Fighter Unit, a handful of Hurricanes working with searchlight and anti-aircraft gun crews.

-Powell-Shedden was promoted to the rank of squadron leader in September 1941, and awarded the Distinguished Flying Cross in December.
-The citation read:
+Powell-Shedden was promoted to the rank of squadron leader (temporary) on 1 September 1941.
+In December 1941, he was awarded the Distinguished Flying Cross (DFC) "in recognition of gallantry displayed in flying operations against the enemy".
+The full citation read:

 D-Day

 In January 1944, after further courses and staff appointments, he resumed operational flying with No. 96 Squadron RAF, a Mosquito squadron, and then took command of No. 29 Squadron RAF, a Mosquito squadron specialising in low-level night intruder missions before and after D-Day.
-He was awarded a Bar to his Distinguished Service Order on 27 April 1945 for his leadership during many perilous missions with No. 100 (Bomber Support) Group.
+He was awarded the Distinguished Service Order (DSO) on 27 April 1945.
+He was promoted to wing commander (war substantive) on 23 August 1945.